 In hopes of making people act a little less bitter.

-She didn't wear the stereotypical black hat,
+She doesn't wear the stereotypical black hat,

-and she certainly didn't own a scary green eyed cat.
+and she certainly didn't own a scary green-eyed cat.

 She practiced magic late in the night,